vsrinivas/fuchsia/glossary.md

 #### **VMAR**

-A Virtual Memory Address Range is a Zircon Kernel Object that controls where and how VMOs may be mapped into the address space of a process.
+A Virtual Memory Address Range is a Zircon [kernel object](#Kernel-Object) that controls where and how VMOs may be mapped into the address space of a process.
 - [VMAR Overview](https://fuchsia.googlesource.com/zircon/+/master/docs/objects/vm_address_region.md)

 #### **VMO**

-A Virtual Memory Object is a Zircon Kernel Object that represents a collection of pages (or the potential for pages) which may be read, written, mapped into the address space of a process, or shared with another process by passing a Handle over a Channel.
+A Virtual Memory Object is a Zircon [kernel object](#Kernel-Object) that represents a collection of pages (or the potential for pages) which may be read, written, mapped into the address space of a process, or shared with another process by passing a [Handle](#Handle) over a [Channel](#Channel).
 - [VMO Overview](https://fuchsia.googlesource.com/zircon/+/master/docs/objects/vm_object.md)

 #### **Zedboot** ####